10 Reasons to Become a vegan

 2. Environment and Climate

-Animal agriculture emits huge amounts of greenhouse gases and is one of the biggest culprits when it comes to climate change.
-According to a study by the Worldwatch Institute, animal agriculture is responsible for 18% of the total amount of greenhouse gases emitted worldwide.
-That's more than the entire transportation sector!
+Animal agriculture emits huge amounts of greenhouse gases and is a major contributor to climate change.
+According to a Worldwatch Institute study, animal agriculture accounts for 18% of global greenhouse gas emissions, more than the entire transportation sector!
+It's more than the entire transportation sector combined!

-Therefore, if you care about sustainability, climate, environment and nature, it may be a good idea to switch to a plant-based diet.
+If you care about sustainability, climate, environment, and nature, switching to a plant-based diet is a smart choice.

 bowl of berries